ilanman/Rpres_ML_2/index.md

 # Structure
 <space>

-until...
+Until...
-- all examples at a node are in same class
+- All examples at a node are in same class
-- no more features left to distinguish (prone to overfitting)
+- No more features left to distinguish (prone to overfitting)
-- tree has grown to some prespecified limit (prune)
+- Tree has grown to some prespecified limit (prune)

 ----